justinline/marionette-react-view/README.md

 # Marionette React View tooling

+## Work in progress
 TODO: Publish on `npm`
+TODO: Test more provider use-cases

 ## What is this?

 Found yourself working on an old Marionettejs app?
-Want to migrate to react?
+Want to migrate to react so you can have a better DevEx?
 Can't just rewrite the whole thing?

 This might be for you!

 This small repo provides some utilities for glue-code that can render react components inside of marionette applications.

-This allows you to re-use stuff from your existing react design systems with ease.
+This allows you to re-use stuff from your existing React design systems with ease.

+Note: It is slightly opinionated in that it uses `zod` for schema validation to get type-safe props.

 ## Usage